History Files

 Volsci (Italics)

-The so-called West Indo-European tribes arrived at the eastern edge of central Europe around 2500 BC.
-Their northern group became the proto-Celts of the Urnfield culture while the southern group seemingly migrated westwards and southwards, reaching Illyria and northern Italy.
-Already divided further into semi-isolated tribes, they became more civilised in habits and technologies due to contact with southern Greeks and Etruscans.
-In the eleventh to eighth centuries BC, some of those groups in Illyria crossed by sea into the Italian peninsula and settled along the south-eastern coast.
-Those in the north Italian piedmont gradually migrated southwards to occupy much of the rest of eastern and central Italy.
-These tribes all formed part of a general group called Italics.
+Already further divided into semi-isolated tribes, they became more civilised in their habits and available forms of technology due to contact with southern Greeks and Etruscans.
+In the period between the eleventh to eighth centuries BC some of those groups in Illyria crossed by sea into the Italian peninsula and settled along the south-eastern coast.

-The Volsci (or Volscians) were a group of Italics who, during the Iron Age, were first located on the upper River Liris, but were driven into the fertile land to the south of Rome.
+The Volsci (or Volscians) group of Italics during the Italian Iron Age were first located on the upper River Liris, but were driven into the fertile lands to the south of Rome.
 They were neighboured to the north by the Latins and Marsi, to the east by the Carracini and Pentri tribes of the Samnites, and to the south by the Etruscan-dominated regions of the Opici.
-Once south of Rome, they found themselves alongside the Hernici, and beyond them the Aequi, with the Aurunci and Samnites to the south.
-The Oscan-Umbrian group of which the Volsci were part are largely accepted as being Indo-Europeans (perhaps proto-Celts) who migrated into the peninsula from the north.

-Strabo and Pliny, along with other ancient writers, claimed the Aequi, Hernici, Sabini, and Volsci as divisions of the Opici or their Ausones stem.
-They also stated that the Picentes and Samnites were originally tribes of the Sabellians.
-This was a collective of central Italian tribes during the Iron Age, comprising the Marrucini, Marsi, Sabini, and Vestini.
 More specifically, the Picentes and Samnites may have been a division of the Sabini.
 Writers frequently link one to the other, sometimes referring to the Samnites as Sabellus, seemingly as an umbrella term for their origin.
 From the Samnites were descended the Lucani, and from the Lucani the Brutii, showing a good deal of interrelationship between the various Iron Age peoples.
 If the ancient writers were correct, the Opici would seem to be the ancestor of most of these peoples.

-Their language came from the Oscan-Umbrian group of Indo-European languages (P-Italic), which were widely spoken in Iron Age central and southern Italy before the rise to dominance of Latin (Latin itself was a slightly more distantly related language, coming from the Indo-European Latino-Faliscan group, or Q-Italic).
+Their language came from the Oscan-Umbrian group of Indo-European languages (P-Italic), which were widely spoken in Iron Age central and southern Italy prior to the rise to dominance of Latin (Latin itself was a slightly more distantly related language, coming from the Indo-European Latino-Faliscan group, or Q-Italic).
 An early third century inscription from the Volsci town of Velitrae provides the proof for their language.

-early 6th century BC
+early 6th cent BC

 The Latin League forms as a way for the local states to share common interests such as religious worship and the defence of the region.
 Fertile and wealthy Latium is an inviting target to enemies such as the Aequi, Etruscans, and Volsci.
-The cities of the Latin League share commercial treaties and provide rights of commerce, intermarriage and settlement to its citizens.
-It is these rights that form the basics of later Roman politics and treaties.

 Map of the Etruscans